4d/docs/website/translated_docs/pt/FormObjects/listbox_overview.md

 The "color" valueType allows you to display either a color or a text.

 *   If the value is a number, a colored rectangle is drawn inside the cell.
-Example:
+Exemplo:

     ````4d
     C_OBJECT($ob4)